 The company has also utilized over 716,000 pounds of ocean-bound plastic in its products since 2016, preventing the equivalent of approximately 25 million plastic bottles from entering oceans.
 This initiative not only reduces the demand for virgin plastic but also contributes to the overall health of marine ecosystems.

 Dell Technologies is another major player in the tech industry that using ocean bound plastic in its products, such as the Latitude 5000 series laptops, which have lids made from 71% recyclable and renewable materials, including tree-based bioplastic, reclaimed carbon fiber, and post-consumer recycled plastic.
-The laptop fan housing also contains 28% recycled ocean bound plastic6.
+The laptop fan housing also contains 28% recycled ocean bound plastic.
 Dell is a founding member of NextWave Plastics, a consortium of companies working to create a global network of ocean bound plastic supply chains.
 Dell has diverted the equivalent of 2.27 billion water bottles from entering the ocean since 2017.

 Stepping into the world of luxury, LVMH, the parent company of iconic brands like Louis Vuitton, Christian Dior Couture, and GIVENCHY has committed to using 100% recycled or bio-sourced plastic in its packaging by 2025.
 Furthermore, their LIFE 360 program focuses on eliminating fossil-based virgin plastic from packaging by 2026.
 In 2022 alone, LVMH processed around 3,144 metric tons of waste, including plastics.